TetGen/TetGen/.github/pull_request_template.md

 Thank you very much for helping to improve TetGen!

 ### Legal:
-By opening this issue, you agree to the terms of the Contributor License Agreement (CLA) stated in [CONTRIBUTING.md](https://codeberg.org/TetGen/TetGen/src/branch/main/CONTRIBUTING.md).
+By opening this pull request, you agree to the terms of the Contributor License Agreement (CLA) stated in [CONTRIBUTING.md](https://codeberg.org/TetGen/TetGen/src/branch/main/CONTRIBUTING.md).

+- [ ] I have read and agree to the Contributor License Agreement in CONTRIBUTING.md

 ### Pull request description: